 Qualified Charitable Distribution (QCD)

-If you are over age 72, the IRS forces you to take a distribution from your IRA.
+If you are over age 72 (73 if you reach age 72 after Dec.
+31, 2022), the IRS forces you to take a distribution from your IRA.
 This is called a Required Minimum Distribution (RMD).

 The RMD amounts is based on your life expectancy and the percentage required escalates each year.